-Parents are encouraged to discuss any concerns with the pupil's class teacher, SENDCo or the Headteacher.
+Parents are encouraged to discuss any concerns with the pupil's teachers/tutor.

 Disability Discrimination Act

 The whole raison d'être of our school is whenever possible to provide for pupils who have a disability - albeit a hidden one - and to enable them to realise their potential.
 We would always consider admitting any pupil - no matter what accompanying disabilities they have providing we are confident that we are able to meet their special educational needs.
 In the light of the Disability Discrimination Act we have carefully considered what we might do to make our building more accessible to those who have a physical disability.
 Please refer to our Accessibility Plan and also our Single Equalities Policy.